aditya-np1/form/README.md

 Create a MySQL database and configure the Laravel application.
 Run the migrations and seeds.
-Start the Laravel application.
+Start the Laravel application. connect with PHPmyadmin with your crediitioals on <a href="https://github.com/aditya-np1/form/blob/master/.env.example">.env file</a>
 ## Features
 Login and logout functionality <br>
 CRUD operations for user profiles <br>